 ISCAST Executive Director Chris Mulherin has written an easy-to-read introduction to science and Christianity.
-It is written for students, teachers, clergy, parish groups and interested lay people.
+This attractive, large-format, illustrated book is written for students, teachers, clergy, parish groups and interested lay people.

 The book is available to order through ISCAST for $35 (now $30 for ISCAST members).
 Postage is free within Australia.

 The book is free for new members of ISCAST; just join here then send us an email asking for your book.

 “I believe in science, so I couldn’t be religious.”
 That’s the repeated meme in the marketplace of ideas.
 And, in churches, Christians ask themselves, “Can science and Christian faith live in harmony?”

 This easy-to-read book puts these fears to rest.
 There is no irreconcilable conflict between mainstream science and Christian belief.